-Semi-quantitative macroinvertebrate community analysis showed no obvious differences between sites but a slight decline since 2011 (Figure 7).
-Values for the MCI-sb index fell within the "fair" to "good" quality class (Table 1) of Stark & Maxted (2007) for all three sites.
+Semi-quantitative macroinvertebrate community analysis (for softbottomed streams) showed no obvious differences between sites and a slight improvement at all sites compared with the previous year (Figure 7).
+Values for the MCI-sb index fell within the "good" quality class (Table 1) of Stark & Maxted (2007) for all three sites.
 As has been observed in previous years, there was no pattern of change across the sites that could indicate impacts of the alum dosing on macroinvertebrate community composition.
 Previous studies of macroinvertebrates at the same study sites, both prior to the commencement of alum dosing (May/June 2006), and subsequently (June/July 2006, Feb 2007) showed very similar MCI scores with no significant differences between sites (Clarke 2006, EBOP Unpubl.
 Data).